-67. Amendments to this Constitution may be proposed by means of a petition signed by not less than one hundred (100) Fellows, Members, or Associates and received by the National Secretary not tary shall produce the duplicate copy and hand the same to the later than February first; or by means of a Resolution adopted by the Board of Directors not later than February first.
+67. Amendments to this Constitution may be proposed by means of a petition signed by not less than one hundred (100) Fellows, Members, or Associates and received by the Secretary not later than February first; or by means of a Resolution adopted by the Board of Directors not later than February first.
 Such proposed amendment or amendments shall be submitted to legal counsel by the Board of Directors, and if, in the opinion of such counsel, they are in accordance with the laws under which the Institute is organized, a copy shall be mailed, with a letter ballot, to each Fellow, to each Member, and to each Associate, not later than March 1.

-68. Votes, to be considered, shall be written or printed and received, through the mail or otherwise, by the National Secretary not later than the first day of May.
-The National Secretary shall hand these votes unopened to the committee of Tellers, which shall count such votes and make a sealed report to the Board of Directors in duplicate, of which one copy shall forthwith be filed with the National Secretary, and of which the other copy shall remain in possession of the chairman of the committee, who shall hand this report to the presiding officer at the annual meeting.
-In the absence of this report by the chairman of the committee the National Secrepresiding officer of the meeting.
+68. Votes, to be considered, shall be written or printed and received, through the mail or otherwise, by the Secretary not later than the first day of May.
+The Secretary shall hand these votes unopened to the Committee of Tellers, which shall count such votes and make a sealed report to the Board of Directors in duplicate, of which one copy shall forthwith be filed with the Secretary, and of which the other copy shall remain in possession of the chairman of the committee, who shall hand this report to the presiding officer of the Annual Meeting.
+In the absence of this report by the chairman of the committee the Secretary shall produce the duplicate copy and hand the same to the presiding officer of the meeting.
 The presiding officer shall then cause the report to be read.
-If the total vote be not less than twenty per cent (20%) of the total membership of the Institute and if seventy-five per cent (75%) or more of all the Fellows, Members, and Associates voting shall declare themselves in favor of the proposed amendment or amendments, the same shall become a part of the Constitution
+If the total vote be not less than twenty per cent (20%) of the total membership of the Institute and if seventy-five per cent (75%) or more of all the Fellows, Members, and Associates voting shall declare themselves in favor of the proposed amendment or amendments, the same shall become a part of the Constitution.